gbourniq/document-analyser/README.md

 # Document Analyser Application
 URL: https://document-analyser.azurewebsites.net/<br/>

-### Overview
+### Scope
 The purpose of this web app is to generate insights from documents contents (text files and pdf scans).
 The user can select multiple documents to generate the following :
 - Bar plot chart with the top 20 keywords in all documents
-- Wor cloud visualisation showing the most important keywords in all documents
+- Word cloud visualisation showing the most important keywords in all documents
 - Toics identification table
 - Key phrases containing the most important keywords